Justin Turner Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.15 team ERA that ranks 28th among all league pitching staffs.
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.17).

-- Marsh gets the start for the Royals, his eighth of the season.
-He is 0-7 with a 5.47 ERA and 59 strikeouts in 49 1/3 innings pitched.
+- Clarke (2-4) gets the start for the Royals, his second of the season.

-- In his last time out on Sunday against the Seattle Mariners, the right-hander went 5 2/3 innings, giving up three earned runs while surrendering five hits.
+- His most recent time out was out of the bullpen on Thursday when the right-hander tossed one scoreless inning against the Pittsburgh Pirates without giving up a hit.

 © 2023 Data Skrive.
 All rights reserved.